peterkvt80/vbit-iv/README.md

 vbit-config

 ## Command line
-$HOME/vbit2/vbit2 --dir /home/peterk/.teletext-services/Teefax | ./vbit-iv.py 1 0
+$HOME/vbit2/vbit2 --dir $HOME/.teletext-services/Teefax | ./vbit-iv.py 1 0

 This command starts vbit2 with the Teefax service.
+Unlike the python startup script this doesn't use the vbit2 config system.
+You need to give it the name of one of the service that you installed using vbit-config (Ceefax, Chunkytext, SPARK, Teefax etc.).
+The last two numbers are the initial magazine (1..8) and the page number (0..99)

 ## Commands